 - Table 4.3 summarises the scores, by SA Objective, attributed to the preferred policy option and then provides an overall assessment of the cumulative effects of the 15 preferred policies against each SA Objective. - The results set out in Tables 4.2 and 4.3 demonstrate the overwhelming likely positive or significantly positive effects resulting from implementation of the policies.
-This reflects their positive intent and the need to deal systematically and objectively with planning issues arising day-today across the City, as well as the experience accumulated through their ongoing implementation through the UDP.
+This reflects their positive intent and the need to deal systematically and objectively with planning issues arising day-today across the City, as well as the experience accumulated through implementation of previous Development Management policies through the UDP.
 More generally, the Development Management policies represent the lowest tier in a hierarchy of planning policies, adding local detail to implement the broader principles of policies within the NPPF and the Birmingham Development Plan.
 As such they specifically address local issues and are designed to mitigate potential adverse effects associated with development. - No significant negative effects, either associated with specific sustainability objectives or cumulatively have been identified.
-This contrasts with the scores attributed to the absence of a policy which are typically significantly negative (see Appendix A), reflecting the clear need to systematically control development and the likely consequences of the absence of such a policy framework which is to the benefit of applicants, residents and the City as a whole.

-Some policies have been identified as holding some uncertainty as to their precise effects in respect of meeting sustainability objectives.
+This contrasts with the scores attributed to the absence of a policy which are typically significantly negative (see Appendix A), reflecting the clear need to systematically control development and the likely consequences of the absence of such a local policy framework whose presence is to the benefit of applicants, residents and the City as a whole. - Some policies have been identified as holding some uncertainty as to their precise effects in respect of meeting sustainability objectives.
 These apply principally to whether significant positive effects are likely to be fully realised in respect of matters such as sustainable travel and construction, or enhanced access by local communities to skills enhancement from the construction of education facilities, reflecting the case-by-case nature of individual developments and their particular circumstances.
 Nevertheless, the potential for the realisation of significant positive or positive effects exists.

-Table 4.3 Summary of scores attributed to the Preferred Policy Options
+Table 4.3 Summary of scores attributed to the Publication Plan Policies

-ENV1 optimise use of previously developed land ENV2 apply high standards of design, construction and maintenance ENV3 encourage sustainable methods of transport and reduce the need to travel ENV4 protect and enhance Birmingham's cultural and natural heritage ENV5 anticipate and respond to the challenges associated with climate change, particularly managing and reducing floodrisk ENV6 make best use of water resources, reduce pollution and encourage sustainable waste management ECON1 improve the performance of the local and City-wide economy to provide opportunity for all ECON2 promote the vitality of local centres ECON3 promote the regeneration of areas across the City ECON4 encourage investment in learning and skills development SOC1 ensure equitable access to community services and facilities SOC2 provide decent and affordable housing for all meet local needs SOC3 promotes health and well-being SCO4 reduce crime, the fear of crime and antisocial behaviour SOC5 enable communities to influence the decisions that affect their neighbourhoods and quality of life DM1 Air Quality ~ ++? + ~ ~ ++? + ~ + ~ ~ ~ ++ ~ ~ DM2 Amenity ~ ++ ~ ++ ~ ~ ++ ++ ++ ~ ~ ~ ++ ~ ~ DM3 Contamination and Stability ++ ~ ~ ~ ~ ++? + ~ + ~ ~ ~ ++ ~ ~ DM4 Trees, Landscape and Development ~ ++ ~ ++ ++ ++ ++ ++ ++ ~ ~ ~ ++ ++ ~ DM5 Light Pollution ~ + ~ ++ ~ ~ ~ + ~ ~ ~ ~ ~ + ~ DM6 Noise and Vibration ~ +? ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ++ ~ ~
+ENV1 optimise use of previously developed land ENV2 apply high standards of design, construction and maintenance ENV3 encourage sustainable methods of transport and reduce the need to travel ENV4 protect and enhance Birmingham's cultural and natural heritage ENV5 anticipate and respond to the challenges associated with climate change, particularly managing and reducing flood risk ENV6 make best use of water resources, reduce pollution and encourage sustainable waste management ECON1 improve the performance of the local and City- wide economy to provide opportunity for all ECON2 promote the vitality of local centres ECON3 promote the regeneration of areas across the City ECON4 encourage investment in leaming and skills development SOC1 ensure equitable access to community services and facilities SOC2 provide decent and affordable housing for all meet local needs SOC3 promotes health and well-being SCO4 reduce crime, the fear of crime and antisocial behaviour SOC5 enable communities to influence the decisions that affect their neighbourhoods and quality of life DM1 Air Quality ~ ++? + ~ ~ ++? + ~ + ~ ~ ~ ++ ~ ~ DM2 Amenity ~ ++ ~ ++ ~ ~ ++ ++ ++ ~ ~ ~ ++ ~ ~ DM3 Land affected by contamination, instability and hazardous substances ++ ~ ~ ~ ~ ++? + ~ + ~ ~ ~ ++ ~ ~ DM4 Landscaping and trees ~ ++ 2 ++ ++ ++ ++ ++ ++ ~ ~ ~ ++ ++ 2 DM5 Light Pollution ~ + ~ ++ ~ ~ ~ + ~ ~ ~ ~ ~ + ~